ruby/ruby/doc/contributing/documentation_guide.md

 in the synopsis or details.
 The purpose of examples is not to prove what the details are stating.

+For corner cases such as atypical usage, briefly mention the behavior, but do not provides examples.

 ### Argument Description (if necessary)

 For methods that require arguments, if not obvious and not explicitly